-C02 - Socio-cultural and institutional transformation processes in rural Jambi
+C02 - Social transformation processes and sustainable resource use in rural Jambi

 This project will focus on three main objectives regarding sustainable landscape development in Jambi:

 - explanation how global initiatives of sustainable palm oil and rubber certifications affect local perceptions and discourses on sustainability, production processes, and social organization,